Mickael-Roger/GCP-Certification/GCP Google Cloud Architect Certification.md

 - Deleted when instance is deleted
 - Can be SCSI or NVMe

+## Images
+Can be created from a persistent disk or another image Image families : Simplifies versioning and group related images together Can be shared across projects -> Need rights that can be set to all images and not only one Image can be shared on Cloud Storage as an .tar.gz image

+Image state : Active, deprecated, obsolete, deleted

 ## Snapshots
 Not shareable between projects
 Snapshots work as differential backup.